25.0 MB (3.2 MB compressed)

 ISM / SCIENCE PHOTO LIBRARY ISM / SCIENCE PHOTO LIBRARY

-Acne vulgaris on the face of a 20-year-old woman.
-Acne is a general name given to a skin disorder in which the sebaceous glands of the skin become inflamed.
-This is the most common form, beginning in adolescence when the glands become overactive.
-The spots seen here are caused by the blockage of hair follicles by plugs of dried sebum, the fatty substance secreted by sebaceous glands.
-Acne vulgaris occurs on the face, chest and back, and is most common in young men.
-Its mild form disappears in adulthood; more persistent, chronic acne can result in infected cysts and scarring of the skin.
+Acne vulgaris on a young person's face.
+Acne is a skin disorder in which the sebaceous glands become inflamed.
+The most common form, acne vulgaris, begins in adolescence and is due to overactivity of the sebaceous glands.
+Pustules (large red spots) are caused by the blockage of hair follicles by sebum plugs.
+The top of the sebum plug turns black, forming so-called blackheads.
+Acne vulgaris occurs on the face, chest and back, and is more common in young men.
+Its mild form disappears in adulthood; more persistent, chronic acne results in infected cysts and scarring of the skin.

 Model release available.
 Property release not required.